Elaena by Amok©

 Appearance and Character

-According to semi-canon sources, Elaena was initially not a great beauty like her sisters, and at age eleven was even described as a "skinny little thing", awkward and angular, shy and charming by turns.
-However, her beauty matured as she got older, and men said that she was more beautiful at age seventy than at age seventeen.
+According to semi-canon sources, Elaena was a not great beauty in her youth, unlike like her sisters.
+At age eleven, she was described as a "skinny little thing", awkward and angular, shy and charming by turns.
+However, her beauty matured as she grew older, and its was said that she was more beautiful at age seventy than at age seventeen.
 Her eyes were a soft lilac, her mouth thin-lipped and often angry.
 Her hair was a platinum white with a bright golden streak down the middle, an unusual color even for the Targaryens.
 She wore it long, pulled back, and braided, and was always being told it was her crowning beauty.
 However, she cut off her braid to defy her brother Baelor for imprisoning her in the Maidenvault, and afterwards wore her hair short for years.

 As a child, Elaena liked to dress in black, simply because her older sister Daena also dressed in black.
 In character, she had more than a little of Daena's willfulness, as she would prove when she grew older.
 Elaena was also shrewd and intelligent, especially with money.

-Elaena's brother, Baelor I Targaryen, came to the throne in 161 AC, when she was eleven.
+Elaena's brother, Baelor I Targaryen, came to the throne in 161 ᴀᴄ, when she was eleven.
 Shortly thereafter Baelor the Blessed imprisoned Elaena and her sisters in their own "Court of Beauty", in the part of the Red Keep that would become known as the Maidenvault, to preserve their innocence and so the sight of them would not tempt him or others in his court to mortal lusts.
 The three sisters were known afterwards as the "Three Maids in the Tower".
-Elaena had always been told that her hair was her "crowning glory".
-She hated her imprisonment, so she cut off her braid and sent it to Baelor, hoping that if she rid herself of her beauty, he would allow her out of the Maidenvault.
-Her pleas fell on deaf ears, and she remained in the Maidenvault until Baelor's death in 171 AC.
+Elaena hated her imprisonment, and had always been told that her hair was her "crowning glory"; so, she cut off her braid and sent it to Baelor, hoping that if she rid herself of her beauty, he would allow her out of the Maidenvault.
+Her pleas fell on deaf ears, and she remained in the Maidenvault until Baelor's death in 171 ᴀᴄ.

-There were some amongst the smallfolk and the lords who felt that Elaena's eldest sister Daena should inherit the throne, as she was Aegon III's eldest surviving child.
+After Baelor died, there were some amongst the smallfolk and the lords who felt that Elaena's eldest sister Daena should inherit the throne, as she was Aegon III's eldest surviving child.
 However, Daena had been isolated for a decade in the Maidenvault, which had left her and her sisters without powerful allies.
-The memories of the Dance of the Dragons and of Rhaenyra Targaryen, the last woman to sit the Iron Throne, left many leery of the idea of a ruling queen.
-The precedents of the Great Council of 101 AC and the Dance were cited, the claims of Daena and her sisters were set aside, and Elaena's uncle was crowned King Viserys II.
+The memories of the Dance of the Dragons and of Rhaenyra Targaryen, the last woman to sit the Iron Throne, left many wary of the idea of a ruling queen.
+The precedents of the Great Council of 101 AC and the Dance were cited, the claims of Daena and her sisters were set aside, and Elaena's uncle was crowned King Viserys II Targaryen.

-Elaena outlived her siblings and led a tumultuous life once freed from the Maidenvault.
+After being freed from the Maidenvault, Elaena outlived her siblings and led a tumultuous life.
 Although Elaena had three husbands during her lifetime, the great love of her life was her cousin, Lord Alyn Velaryon.
 She gave birth to two bastard children by him, the twins Jon and Jeyne Waters.
 Elaena had hoped to marry Alyn, but he was lost at sea; a year after his disappearance, she gave up hope and agreed to marry another.